OS-Void/BDO_Priority_and_Affinity/README.md

-# BDOAffinity
+# BDO Affinity & Priority tweaks

-Simple workaround for the new EAC affinity block without third-party software.
+Simple workaround for the new EAC priority/affinity block without third-party software.

-(It also raises BDO's priority to High for better game performance)

 How to use:

-- Move both the _startup.vbs and _bdoaffinity.ps1 file in the same folder as BDO's launcher
+- Move the _tweaks.ps1 file in the same folder as BDO's launcher
-- Run the Enable BDOAffinity.reg (Press Yes and Ok)
+- Run the "Enable-BDOTweaks.reg" (Press Yes and Ok)
-- With any text editor, edit the _BDOAffinity.ps1 file that was moved into the BDO folder and change the Affinity value (Instructions inside _BDOAffinity.ps1)
+- With any text editor, edit the _tweaks.ps1 file that was moved into the BDO folder and change the Priority and Affinity value (There's more info inside the file)

 After those steps are followed once you don't have to do it again, you can just launch the game normally from steam or a shortcut